Variational integrators for underactuated mechanical control systems with symmetries: Application to optimal control of underactuated mechanical systems

 \subsection{Optimal control of an underactuated vehicle}

 Consider a rigid body moving in $SE(2)$ with a thruster to adjust its pose.
-The configuration of this system is determined by a tuple $(x, y, \theta, \gamma)$, where $(x, y)$ is the position of the center of mass, $\theta$ is the orientation of the blimp with respect to a fixed basis, and $\gamma$ the orientation of the thrust with respect to a body basis.
-Therefore, the configuration manifold is $Q = SE(2)\times \mathbb{S}^1$ (see \cite{bullolewis} and references therein), where $(x, y, \theta)$ are the local coordinates of $SE(2)$ and $\gamma$ is the local coordinate of $\mathbb{S}^1$.
+The configuration of this system is determined by a tuple $(x, y, \theta, \gamma)$, where $(x, y)$ is the position of the center of mass, $\theta$ is the orientation of the blimp with respect to a fixed basis, and $\gamma$ the orientation of the thrust with respect to the body basis (see \cite{bullolewis} and references therein).
+Therefore, following the notation $M=Q\times G$, the configuration manifold is $M = \mathbb{S}^1\times SE(2)$, where $\gamma$ is the local coordinate of $\mathbb{S}^1$ and $(x, y, \theta)$ are the local coordinates of $SE(2)$.

 The Lagrangian of the system is given by its kinetic energy